Linda Burney: Australia's first Aboriginal woman in parliament

 "I was born at a time when being Aboriginal was seen as an absolute deficit," she says.

-Burney has spent her much of her life overcoming this prejudice and paving the way for future generations of female indigenous Australians.
+Burney has spent much of her life overcoming this prejudice and paving the way for future generations of female indigenous Australians.

 She was one of the first Aboriginal graduates of her university, one of the country's first Aboriginal teachers, the first Aboriginal person to serve in the New South Wales Parliament, and the first Aboriginal woman to be elected to the House of Representatives.